UKPLab/CARE/docs/source/for_developers/frontend/components/components.rst

 - Handles ``beforeRouteLeave`` guards to confirm unsaved changes.
 - Responds to socket errors (e.g., missing document, permission issues).
-- Integrates with the toast system to inform the user of failures.
+- Integrates with the :ref:`toasts <toasts>` system to inform the user of failures.

 .. code-block:: html